Updated October 2017

 Whether you own your business outright or with partners, setting up a trust for your business assets also helps you avoid family disputes and allows you to appoint a professional who’s versed in these matters.
 They can help navigate the process with your business heirs to keep your company running smoothly during the transfer.
 It’s always a good idea to talk to an attorney to make sure you’ve covered all of your bases.

 When can your child use his or her trust?

 Generally, a child can access their trust at the age of eighteen.
 It is sometimes possible to create different age restrictions, but the default is that a child can use their trust once they’ve become a legal adult.

 When should you tell your child about his or her trust?

 If you set up a living trust (or if your parents set up a trust for your child), you should know there’s no legal requirement to tell your child at any certain time.
-After all, it’s not as if your eight year-old is going to understand the ins and outs of an estate plan.
+After all, it’s not as if your eight-year-old is going to understand the ins and outs of an estate plan.
 If you choose you could tell your child that he or she has a little something put away in an account that they can access when they’re eighteen.
-It can give you peace of mind if your child is thinking about college and you can start teaching them about managing money early on.
+Establishing a trust for a child can give you peace of mind if your child is thinking about college and you can start teaching them about managing money early on.

 In the end, setting up a trust is a personal choice.
 Do you want to see you children enjoy their trust while you’re alive?
 Do you have a special item you want to transfer?
 Do you want to keep part of your estate plan private?
 Do you want to make sure your small business legacy is preserved for future generations?